-4.2.4 Closing the CMP and the final distribution of Client Money
+4.2.2 Closing the CMP and the final distribution of Client Money

-As previously reported, the JSAs need to formally close the CMP to further, new or increased, Client claims prior to settling final costs and returning the residual balance of Client Money; this is necessary to protect all participating Clients, the Company and the JSAs.
-The timing for closing the CMP is largely contingent on when all, or nearly all, Clients have submitted their claim to Client Money.
+As previously reported, under the Client Money Rules ("CMR") and the Regulations the JSAs can close the CMP to further, new or increased Client claims.
+The CMR and Regulations are drafted in anticipation of the CMP being closed to claims prior to settling final costs and returning the residual balance of Client Money; this is intended to protect all participating Clients, the Company and the JSAs.

-Following legal advice and discussions with the Creditors' Committee, the JSAs consider the most appropriate way to do this is by way of an application to Court to set a Hard Bar Date, being a final date by which any claims to Client Money must be made by any party.
-After the Hard Bar Date, the CMP would be closed to new or increased claims and the JSAs should be in a position to distribute 100% of Client Money claimed by Clients, after deduction of the share of costs for Clients who are not FSCS Protected Claimants.
+Following legal advice and discussions with the Creditors' Committee, the JSAs consider the most effective way to do this is by way of an application to Court to set a Hard Bar Date, being a final date by which any claims to Client Money must be made by any party.
+After the Hard Bar Date, the CMP would be closed to all new or increased claims and the JSAs should be in a position to distribute 100% of Client Money claimed by Clients, after deduction of the share of costs for Clients who are not FSCS Protected Claimants.

-In order for the Court to make a Hard Bar Date order, (i) it needs to be satisfied that the JSAs have taken all reasonable steps to identify and contact persons who may be entitled to the return of Client Money and (ii) it needs to consider that if a hard bar date is set there is no reasonable prospect that the JSAs will receive claims for the return of Client Money after that date".
-This is the exact wording in the Legislation and sets a very high legal threshold.
+In order for the Court to make a Hard Bar Date order, (i) it needs to be satisfied that the JSAs have taken all reasonable steps to identify and contact persons who may be entitled to the return of Client Money and (ii) it needs to consider that if a Hard Bar Date is set there is no reasonable prospect that the JSAs will receive claims for the return of Client Money after that date".
+This is the wording in the Legislation and sets a very high legal threshold.

-At the time of our last report, the JSAs were advised by their legal advisors that, despite the extensive Client tracing exercise completed by the JSAs, it was too early to apply to Court for a Hard Bar Date, given there remained more than 900 Clients with over £1.2 million of Client Money yet to submit a claim and new claims continued to be received each week.
+At the time of our last report, the JSAs had been advised by their legal advisors that, despite the extensive Client tracing exercise completed by the JSAs, it was too early to apply to Court for a Hard Bar Date, given there remained more than 800 Clients with circa £1 million of Client Money yet to submit a claim and new claims continued to be received each week.

-The JSAs have continued to monitor the rate at which new claims are being received and consult with their legal advisors as to the appropriate timing of an application to Court.
+The JSAs have continued to assist Clients in making their claim to Client Money and to monitor the rate at which new claims are being received and consult with their legal advisors as to the appropriate timing of an application to Court for a Hard Bar Date.